Kapeli/Dash-User-Contributions/docsets/Automaton/README.md

-# Soot Docset
+# Automaton Docset

 ## Author

-(note: I'm not the author of the Soot documentation, I just generated the Soot docset.)
+(note: I'm not the author of the Automaton documentation, I just generated the Automaton docset.)

 - GitHub: [pengzhendong](https://github.com/pengzhendong)